 | 28 Days on Retatrutide |

-Retatrutide is available under a "research only" provision from many companies, as it is NOT FDA-approved.
-It is a grey area.
-That said, if you walk into any weight-loss or wellness clinic, you will find that many are selling Retatrutide at quite a premium.
+While Retatrutide is NOT approved by the FDA, it is available under a "research only" provision from many companies.
+It is a grey area that is intended for medical research.
+That said, if you walk into any weight-loss or wellness clinic, you will find that many are selling Retatrutide and at quite a premium.
 They may even label it as a "designer weight loss peptide."

 It is my understanding that most of the Retatrutide is coming from China with very little being produced in the US.
 That isn't necessarily bad.
 The Chinese even have key patents and processes in play to manufacture Reta.
 But legitimacy is always a concern.
 There are real risks for things like endotoxins.

-Most sellers or resellers of Retatrutide will provide a Certificate of Authenticity to verify the product's authenticity and purity.
+Most sellers or resellers of Retatrutide, including Evolve Peptides, will provide a Certificate of Authenticity to verify the product's authenticity and purity.
 Some won't even use the word Retatrutide on their website, but will mark the product with something like "GLP-R" where the R stands for Reta.
 If you hear the word "Ratatouille," this is slang for Retatrutide.
 Either way, the product is sent to labs for purity and quantity testing, as well as for testing for contaminants such as endotoxins.
 Be aware: you can always fake a certificate of authenticity!

 That said, people are going to be people and find a way even if you tell them NOT to.
 I did!

-I ordered a 15mg vial of the Retatrutide peptide from Evolve Peptides based on a recommendation from a very well-known biohacker and triathlete, and took the plunge.
+Personally, I ordered a 15mg vial of the Retatrutide peptide from Evolve Peptides based on a recommendation from a very well-known biohacker and triathlete, and took the plunge.
 NONE of this is Medical Advice BTW.
 This is just my experience!

 In 28 days (Mar 15-Apr11) I lost 22lbs.
 Yes, I'm sure a ton is water weight, but there was plenty of weight loss as well.
 The results are simply undeniable.
 In addition, as a former pro triathlete, I pretty much stopped exercising in favor of landscaping instead.
 Now, landscaping can be a lot of work, but I had been told you have to be careful how much cardio you do on reta because weight just melts off.
 I guess it did anyway.